 The Campus Climate and Compliance (CCAC) office may be contacted regarding discrimination issues.
-Sexual or racial harassment, hostile environment, LGBT, hate or bias issues may be directed to Nancy Chu, Director and Title IX/VI Compliance Officer, at tixco@berkeley.edu or (510) 643-7985.
+Sexual or racial harassment, hostile environment, LGBT, hate or bias issues may be directed to Denise W. Oldham, Interim Director and Title IX/VI Compliance Officer, at dwoldham@berkeley.edu or (510) 643-7985.
 Disability issues may be directed to the Disability Resolution Officer at esc@berkeley.edu or (510) 642-2795.
-More information may also be found at ccac.berkeley.edu.
+More information may also be found at ccac. berkeley.edu.